 Valmiki Jayanti is dedicated to the birth anniversary of the Maharishi Valmiki.
-According to Hindu lunar Calendar; Valmiki Jayanti falls on Sharad purnima (purnima of Ashwin month).
-In 2019, the birth anniversary of Maharshi Valmiki is celebrated on Sunday, 13 October.
+According to Hindu Lunar Calendar; Valmiki Jayanti falls on Sharad Purnima (Purnima of Ashwin month).
+In 2020, the birth anniversary of Maharshi Valmiki is celebrated on Saturday, 31st October.
 Valmiki Jayanti is also referred to as Pargat Diwas and is celebrated with great enthusiasm by the Hindu devotees.
 Maharshi Valmiki authored the epic Ramayana which contains 24,000 shlokas and 7 cantos including the Uttara Kanda.
 He is considered as the Adi Kavi, the first poet of Sanskrit language.

 Story: How Dasyu Ratnakar turned into Great sage Valmiki?